NandaniSingh01/Netflix-Clone/README.md

 # Netflix-Clone
-This project is developed using Tailwind CSS framework along with HTML and JS,
+This project is developed using Tailwind CSS framework along with HTML and JS.